 Finally, breast MRI is more expensive than mammography.
 Many insurance companies will not pay for breast MRI for women at average risk for breast cancer.
 And, some do not cover breast MRI for women at high risk.

 Who will perform my breast MRI?

 You may receive a breast MRI in a hospital or in an outpatient clinic.
 A radiology technologist will perform the test, which is interpreted by a radiologist.
 A radiologist is a medical doctor who performs and interprets imaging tests to diagnose disease.
 The radiology technologist is specially trained and certified to perform MRI scans but does not interpret them.

 Scheduling a breast MRI

-For best results, you may want to schedule your exam at certain times of your menstrual cycle.
-For example, if you are premenopausal, the MRI facility may ask you to schedule the procedure during days 7 through 10 of your cycle.
+For best results, if you are premenopausal, your MRI should be scheduled during days 7 through 10 of your menstrual cycle.
 Be sure to discuss this with your doctor.

 Preparing for a breast MRI